tidev/appcd-plugin-webpack/README.md

 You can stream the log output from the daemon with `appcd logcat`.
 To display messages from the Webpack plugin only you can filter them using `appcd logcat "*webpack*"`.

+### The build errors with "Not found", what should i do now?

+Make sure that you have the Webpack plugin installed and loaded.
+You can check the status of all currently installed plugins with `appcd status`.

+If the Webpack plugin shows up in that list but you still see the error, you may have to restart the Daemon.
+There is a known bug in the configuration system which can prevent the plugin from loading the first time after it was installed.
+In that case simply stop the daemon with `appcd stop` and build your app again.

 ## Endpoints

 This plugin registers the following endpoints: